TheMagicShop/Wasserstein-GAN-for-Anime-Face-Generation/README.md

 # How to use

-to use train this GAN on your own dataset:
+To use train this GAN on your own dataset:

 1 - clone the repository:
 ```